owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/indices/concepts.md

 To make the dynamic properties possible, we have added the following:

 1. **Binary On-Chain Data** format that is stored for each NFT.
-2. **Collection Schema JSON** that describes and corresponds to the above data format.
+2. **Collection JSON Schema** that describes and corresponds to the above data format.
 3. **Client-Side SDK** that allows apps, marketplaces, and games to translate the above to meaningful data, such as the rendered NFT visual/image.

 ![NFT Data Basics 1](/img/basics-1-v4.jpg)